Start building today!

 Lead diversity and inclusion

-Teaches the skills and knowledge required to lead diversity for a work area, including implementing the organisation's diversity policy and fostering diversity within the work team.
+This unit teaches you the skills and knowledge required to lead diversity for a work area.
+It covers implementing the organisation’s diversity policy, fostering diversity within the work team and promoting the benefits of a diverse workplace.

 Design and cost menus

-Teaches the skills and knowledge required to design profitable menus for all types of cuisines and food service styles.
+This unit teaches you the skills and knowledge required to design profitable menus for all types of cuisines and food service styles.
+It requires the ability to identify target markets for the organisation, design menus to meet market preferences, price menu items and to monitor and evaluate the success of menu performance.

 Prepare dishes using basic methods of cookery